sdiehl/wiwinwlh/tutorial.md

 git-embed
 ----------

-Often times it is neccessary to embed the specific Git version hash of a build inside the exectuable.
-Using git-embed the compiler will effectivelly shell out to the command line to retrieve the version information of the CWD Git repostory and use Template Haskell to define embed this information at compile-time.
+Often times it is necessary to embed the specific Git version hash of a build inside the executable.
+Using git-embed the compiler will effectively shell out to the command line to retrieve the version information of the CWD Git repository and use Template Haskell to define embed this information at compile-time.
 This is often useful for embedding in ``--version`` information in the command line interface to your program or service.